 This step is one of the most stressful parts of the whole process especially if you’re doing it manually.

-Depending on the quantity of seed you boiled in the first step, it can take you as much as 8 hours to finish peeling the seeds.
+Depending on the quantity of seeds you boil in the first step, it can take you as much as 8 hours to finish peeling the seeds.

 If you’re not doing this mechanically, it can be stressful cause it requires leg work.